-The Vice Chancellor for Academic Affairs reserves the right to waive any of the above requirements and allow the student to enroll.
+The Vice Chancellor for Student Services in consultation with the Vice Chancellor for Academics reserves the right to waive any of the above requirements and allow a concurrent student to enroll in courses at UACCM.

 HONORS PROGRAM ADMISSION

 UACCM's Honors Program offers enhanced opportunities for academic excellence, community service, and personal enrichment.
 The Honors Program is designed to promote a rigorous academic curriculum for eligible talented and motivated students.
 The Honors Program provides an enhanced intellectual environment to encourage critical thinking and varied opportunities to expand communication along with cultural and community awareness.